jeremynoesen/homebridge-dyson-bp01/README.md

 - Setting `exposeSensors` is optional.
 Set to true if your BroadLink RM has the sensor cable to expose the sensors.

 After adding this, restart Homebridge for your changes to take effect.
-- If no BroadLink RM is found, the accessory will not be able to update, and will not send signals to your Dyson BP01.
+- If no BroadLink RM is found, no signals will be sent to your Dyson BP01, and its current state will not update.
+You can still control the target state through HomeKit.
 - If one is found, you should be able to control your fan like a native HomeKit accessory.

 ## Troubleshooting